soorajtech/Agecalculator/README.md

 The Age Calculator is a powerful and user-friendly tool designed to accurately calculate a person's age based on their date of birth.
 Developed in Python, this application is perfect for various needs, from filling out forms to keeping track of important dates.

 ## ✨ Features
-- 🖥️ User-friendly Interface: An intuitive interface that requires only the input of a date of birth.
+**- 🖥️ User-friendly Interface:** An intuitive interface that requires only the input of a date of birth.
-- 📊 Accurate Calculations: Provides the exact age in years, months, and days.
+**- 📊 Accurate Calculations:** Provides the exact age in years, months, and days.
-- ⚡ Lightweight and Fast: Minimal resource usage ensures quick and efficient calculations.
+**- ⚡ Lightweight and Fast:** Minimal resource usage ensures quick and efficient calculations.

+## 🛠️ Technologies Used
+**- Languages:** Python
+**- Technologies:** Standard Python libraries

 ## 🚀 Getting Started
 ### Clone the repository: